-1. Do Work with the Organisers
+1. Work with the Exhibition Organiser

 There are a host of publicity opportunities presented by exhibitions which should be seized; the fact that you do so when most exhibitors don’t will automatically give you a huge advantage.

 Get in touch with the organisers as soon as you are committed to the show, and find out who their PR agent is – they will be only too pleased to give you details of their press contacts to supplement your own.
-And find out their plans for the Press Office at the show.
+Find out their plans for the Press Office at the show.

 2. Think of Techniques